atomtables/rate-my-teachers/README.md

 the form, and click "Save".
 You can also add a school by going to the schools page, and clicking "Add School".
 Keep in mind, reviews is a list field, that takes in many dictionaries like [{"student", "date", "review", "rating"}, ...]

+## What does "write your own review" do?
+That button adds a review to the teacher by appending it to their teacher.comments list, allowing it to be displayed to all students.